 - Remove it from the heat when the butter is melted.

-- Cover a rimmed baking sheet with heavy-duty aluminum foil and spray with non-stick cooking spray.
-Add the chicken thighs skin side down.
+- Cover a rimmed baking sheet or baking dish with heavy-duty aluminum foil and spray with non-stick cooking spray.
+Pat the chicken thighs dry with a paper towel and add them skin side down.
 Season the pieces on both sides with one teaspoon of kosher salt and one-half teaspoon of pepper.

-- Use a pastry brush to coat the thighs liberally with the BBQ sauce, and bake for 20 minutes.
+- Use a pastry brush to coat the thighs liberally with the BBQ sauce, and bake in a preheated oven for 20 minutes.

-- Remove the chicken from the oven, add more BBQ sauce and bake for 30 minutes.
+- Remove the chicken from the oven, flip the pieces over, add more BBQ sauce, and bake for 30 minutes.

 - Increase the oven temperature to broil.
-Slather the chicken thighs with more BBQ sauce and broil for a minute or two or until the sauce sizzles and develops a bit of char on the skin.
+Slather the pieces with more BBQ sauce and broil for a minute or two or until the sauce sizzles and develops a bit of char on the skin.
 (Watch carefully; this happens quickly. )

 - Serve the dish immediately while it is still hot.

-Oven-baked barbecue chicken, just like grilled barbecue chicken, pairs beautifully with casual sides such as:
+Oven-baked barbecue chicken, just like grilled barbecue chicken, pairs beautifully with a big salad like my House Salad, this Twice Baked Potato Casserole, and other casual side dishes such as:

 - Southern Potato Salad